Oliver-RC/DjangoBookings/README.md

  ![Footer](#)

  ### Menu Page
- - A
+ - A Bootstrap accordion component houses all the menu information for the user.
+The menu categories make up the clickable expand sections which allows the user to only open up the category of food they are interested in.
+The category heading is also collapsable.
+ - Restaurant Admin manage the data shown here to the user.
+All changes made to both categories or meals will be automatically shown within the accordion.
+ - The meal 'view details' button, when clicked on will take the user to the meal detail page showing more information on that specific meal.

  ![Menu](#)

  ### Book Now Page
- - A
+ - The Book Now page consists of a form that the user will fill in and submit to the restaurant.
+Once submitted a message will appear advising the user of the table booking submission and how the restaurant will contact you to confirm, be it via phone if not a signed in user, or via 'My Booking' page, reservation status field.
+ - If the user misses a required field the form will advise the user that details are needed and only once the form has been completed, will it get submitted to the restaurant.

  ![Book Now](#)

  ### Newsletter Page
- - A
+ - On the Newsletter page a form is presented and once fully completed and submitted will sign up the provided email address to the restaurants newsletter subscription.
+ - An email will be sent to the address provided by the user to confirm their sign up.

  ![Newsletter](#)

  ### Blog Page
- - A
+ - Restaurant posted blogs are shown to users on the Blog page.
+Every blog is shown on an individual card with a supporting image, author of the blog from the restaurant, the date of the post, how many likes and a small exert on the content.
+ - Each blog title and exert can be clicked on to take the user to the blog detail page.
+ - If the user is logged in then they will be able to 'like' the blog post on the detail page.
+This gives the restaurant owners good feedback about which news blogs are liked and those that are not.
+This in turn will help the restaurant to know what their target audience are interested in hearing about.

  ![Blog](#)

  ### Register, Log In / Out Pages
- - A
+ - If users create an account it allows them to 'like' blog posts and also gives them additional functionality regarding their table bookings.
+On all pages, a message will show providing the user with feedback on their actions.
+ - The register page presents a form to the user to complete to sign up.
+ - The log in page asks for the username and password of the account so the user can sign in and interact with the blogs and future bookings.
+ - The log out page allows the user to log out of the site.

  ![Register and Log In / Out](#)

  ### My Bookings Page
- - A
+ - The 'My Bookings' page will show the signed in user, only their bookings made via the 'Book Now' form.
+ - Bookings submitted on the 'Book Now' form when signed in will appear in a table allowing the user to edit or delete their bookings.
+ - There is a button to 'Book a Table' for user to navigate to the booking form page allowing ease of navigation for all things bookings.
+ - The details of each booking is shown in a table format, more importantly for the user, they will see the status of the booking, and whether its been confirmed by the restaurant.

  ![Bookings](#)

  ### Responsive Site
- - The site is responsive across various screen sizes from desktop, tablet and through to mobile.
-The user needs to be able to easily read, navigate and interact with the content across various devices.
- - Specific screen break points are: iphone 5 up to ipad (320px - 767px), ipad up to ipad Pro (768px - 1023px), ipad Pro to desktop (1024px +).
- - The use of Flexbox CSS helped create a responsive site.
+ - The site uses Bootstraps grid layout system to create a responsive site across the various screen sizes.
+It is a mobile first flexbox grid.
+Where content flexes it will span down the screen without compromise to the content.
  ### Accessibility
- - All images have an alt attribute taking into account users who are visually impaired.
+ - The carousel images all have an alt attribute taking into account users who are visually impaired.
 The site has contrasting background colours to text enabling an easy read.
 Background button colours have been set to match the relevant pages defined colour.
 Semantic HTML has been used to support machines to understand the layout of the site.
 All links have hover over effect.

 ## Features Left to Implement
- - Stars achieved from the reward chart tasks are to be represented on the games page.
-If the user succeeds in acheiving more stars from playing the game then the reward chart stars and the game stars are to be totalled together.
- - The totalled stars to be represented on the 'My Reward' page.
-From this total, once a reward is claimed, the cost of the reward is to be deducted from the total stars.
-This will bring together the links between the chart page, game page and reward page.
- - On the reward chart, to include a delete button removing a single task.
+ - Admin database functionality on Bookings app:
+   -
+ - Bookings database model development logic is to be improve in order to better assist the users and restaurant admins functionality.
+ - My Bookings user functionality
+ - Customer account information shown and editable
+ - Improve authentication process by introducting forgotten password reset
+ - Unsubscribe from newsletter sign up via email link

 ## Technologies Used